oppiansteve/bref/docs/environment/php.md

 If you are using Lambda layers, for example to use custom PHP extensions, you can override the default `php.ini` by placing your own configuration file in `/opt/bref/etc/php/conf.d/`.

-Make sur to give a unique name to your `.ini` file to avoid any collision with other layers.
+Make sure to give a unique name to your `.ini` file to avoid any collision with other layers.

 ## Extensions